James-C-G/Bengali-OCR/README.md

 ## 1. General Info
-This application provides a Bengali optical character recognition (OCR) application through the use of four main models - one for characters and modifiers, and two for compound characters.
+This application was originally developed for my third year disseration, it provides a Bengali optical character recognition (OCR) application through the use of four main models - one for characters and modifiers, and two for compound characters.
 Each of these models have been built using one of two datasets.
 The Ekush and Matri Vasha datasets that were used can be found [here](https://shahariarrabby.github.io/ekush/#download).